 Fees also play a crucial role in effectively evaluating a credit card.
-“Fees” is a broad term that applies to a variety of different charges associated with an account.
+“Fees” is a broad term that applies to various charges associated with an account.

-Having a high annual fee doesn’t automatically disqualify a card, however, as the yearly charge needs to be closely compared with the value of the benefits of card membership.
-These benefits may include VIP tier with loyalty programs, statement credits, lounge access, or other perks.
+However, a high annual fee doesn’t automatically disqualify a card, as the yearly charge needs to be closely compared with the value of card membership benefits.
+These benefits may include a VIP tier with loyalty programs, statement credits, lounge access, or other perks.
 With credit-rebuilding credit cards, this value is different, with more emphasis placed on the credit-building capabilities of the card, the availability for those with poor credit scores, and the credit lines these cards extend.